JamilHanouneh/Brain-Connectivity-Based-Cognitive-Prediction/README.md

 ## Star History

-If you find this project useful, please consider giving it a star ⭐!
+If you find this project useful, please consider giving it a star!

 ---